 - Discuss and share ideas on current research issues in a new environment

 The program, first offered in 2011, is intended to facilitate research interactions between the institutions.
 Up to two graduate students from Brown will visit CUHK per year, and Brown will host two CUHK students.
 To learn more about CUHK, see descriptions of its areas of research.
-This exchange is made possible by Brown University’s Office of International Affairs and the Graduate School.
+This exchange is made possible by Brown University’s Office of Global Engagement and the Graduate School.

 Who Can Apply?